TJ Applebees, INC. (TJ Applebee's Edibles and Elixirs) created in Lawrenceville, Georgia 1980

 Each one of our Applebee's locations had an original stained glass balloon mural created by Dana McCurley.
 This one was made for our first location on Memorial Drive, Decatur, Ga.

 It was important that we make our place feel familiar, relaxed and stress free; a place for all ages as a meeting place or a hang out.
 We worked hard to make our TJ Applebee's Edibles and Elixirs another great Atlanta concept.
 Now known as just "Applebee's", its beginning was the joint effort (like it or not) of a husband and wife team (a Mom and Pop organization) to achieve the mutual goal of success in everything we attempted.
 We were both equally driven, at 30 and 31 years of age, to be successful with our restaurant concept.
 Few people know that the first Corporate office was located in Lawrenceville, Gwinnett County, Georgia: in our home.
 We lived and breathed our company constantly.
 To be successful you must sacrifice so much of your life, missing out on family life; things that you will never have a chance to experience again.
 Only you can decide if it's worth it all and just accept the consequences of your decisions.
 Looking back, I wish I had continued to work for Delta Airlines and transferred out of Atlanta.
 I met so many people that had already made their way in life.
-So many temptations, to share a carefree life with someone a little older, mature, loving and caring; I just let them slip by…. came and went,only to remain true to a high school romance.
-I regret that I did miss out on the life of my parents and my son.
-I regret that I spent so much time in 4 walls working with numbers seven days a week.
+So many temptations, to share a carefree life with someone a little older, mature, loving and caring; I just let them slip by; came and went,only to remain true to a high school romance.
+I regret that I missed out on the life of my parents and my son.
+I regret that I spent so many years in 4 walls working with numbers seven days a week.
 I can easily say it was not worth all the slavery and disappointments experienced in devoting myself to something that was like a McDonald's to me.
-I wasn't allowed to feel that anything, that I worked so hard for, was any part mine.
+I wasn't allowed to feel that anything I worked so hard for, was any part mine.
 I wasted the best years of my life helping to make something a success and it was all unappreciated.
 Money changes people.
 My partner became an arrogant, selfish, silent room mate.
-He became jealous of many of the Franchisees that made our company grow world wide.
-He could play the game well and no one would ever know the unkind things said about others except me.
-He became a person I didn't know: Not the person I feel in love with.
-I filed for Divorce in 1998.
+He became jealous of many of the Franchisees that made our company grow worldwide.
+He could play the game well and no one would ever know the unkind things said about them except me.
+He became a person I didn't know: Not the person I fell in love with.
+We argued ofter about how he treated the employees.
+I filed for Divorce in 1995.
 I had the same Lawyer for 7 years in advance because I knew the day would come.
+The divorce was finalized in Dec.
+1998.
+At the same time Bill was sued by a female employee for discrimination and she won a substantial amount.
+She deserved it.
+He pulled some ridiculous moves on her regarding her work schedule while she was pregnant.
+Of course I wasn't allowed to testify.

 Welcome to the history of TJ Applebee's Edibles and Elixirs.
-Part one begins in July 1980 when I, TJ Palmer, incorporated the name "TJ Applebee's" up until May 1983 when the concept was sold to W.R.
+Part one begins in July 1980 when I, TJ Palmer, incorporated the name "TJ Applebee's Edibles and Elixirs" up until May 1983 when the concept was sold to W.R.
 Grace and Company.

 I am always asked what led to Applebee's concept.